sdispater/orator/README.rst

 ----------------------------------

 When building JSON APIs, you may often need to convert your models and relationships to dictionaries or JSON.
-So, Eloquent includes methods for doing so.
+So, Orator includes methods for doing so.
 To convert a model and its loaded relationship to a dictionary, you may use the ``to_dict`` method:

 .. code-block:: python